ssss-yajima/setup-mysql-with-sample-data-on-docker/README.md

-# Set up MySQL with sample data on docker
+# Setup MySQL with sample data on docker

+Setup MySQL on docker and import official sample data.

 ## SetUp MySQL Container